 1. The Planet Needs You

 Our world is going through some scary stuff at the moment.
-From climate change to terrorism to cybercrime to political upheavals – not to mention things that humanity has always had to deal with, like accidents, wars, natural disasters and disease – we are faced with a lot that requires us to have a cool head and an ability to think in complex and creative ways.
+From climate change to terrorism to cybercrime to political upheavals – not to mention things that humanity has always had to deal with, like accidents, wars, natural disasters, social inequality, and disease – we are faced with a lot that requires us to have a cool head and an ability to think in complex and creative ways.
 Therapy can’t solve climate change, but it can help us to manage our feelings.
 When we’re better able to manage our emotions (and handle other people’s) it helps us to not stick our heads in the sand in denial and fear about what needs doing.
 Now could be the perfect time to go to therapy, because we need to be alert, aware and ready to act.

 2. You’re the Perfect Age